 In my hospital, in this theatre if you need us, you’ll be in safe hands.

 Nurses learn to navigate the back and forth between the world of hospital and the world of everyday norms, one minute dealing with intense human vulnerability the next heading home to family, to the normal domestic routine.
-We learn to make the switch, not bring work home, out of head onto paper helps me
+We learn to make the switch (hopefully), not bring work home, out of head onto paper helps me

 I mention suicide here, read on with care or maybe not at all?